netsoc/iam/docs/api.md

  - User with username does not exist (HTTP 404)

 ### PATCH
+Update a user.

+Request: User model with fields to update, all are updatable (`id` and `meta` will be ignored).

 Errors:
  - Validation error (e.g. User with username already exists, HTTP 400)